centreon/centreon-documentation/en/installation/installation-of-a-remote-server/using-packages.md

 systemctl restart mariadb
 ```

-> The package **centreon-database** installs an optimized MariaDB configuration
-> to be used with Centreon

 <!--With a remote database-->

 > If installing database on a dedicated server, this server should also have
 > the prerequired repositories.

-Run the following command on the Central Remote Server:
+Run the following command on the Centreon Remote Server:

 ```shell
 yum install -y centreon-base-config-centreon-engine